ps24/parkingCitationsMLAnalysis/README.md

 4. Wait 5 minutes for data load and machine learning algorithms to run.

 5. Input street name and hour to predict the risk of recieving a parking citation in Los Angeles.

+#  User Interface
+After step 5, the following interface will appear for user entries.